modelica/newsletter/_2022-01/playground.md

 content](https://playground.modelica.university/?toc=howto.json)
 (both individual examples or entire collections of examples).
 An example is this ["tour" of various Modelica related features](https://playground.modelica.university/?toc=tour.json).
+Because all the "work" is captured in the URL, students could even work out solutions to homework problems and submit them by just copying the URL into an email.

 While exploring the content on this site, you'll see that this application supports some interesting post-processing possibilities which includes things like embedded